bshaffer/oauth2-server-php/README.md

 ### Bootstrap your OAuth2 Server

-Now we will create and configure our OAuth2 Server object.
-This will be used by all the endpoints in your application.
+We need to create and configure our OAuth2 Server object.
+This will be used by all the endpoints in our application.
 Name this file `server.php`:

 ```php
 $dsn      = 'mysql:dbname=my_oauth2_db;host=localhost';